dbnyu/OpenBirdcageBuilder/2023-04-27-ClassTest1/README.md

 - The original version was written in Visual Basic and released in 2002 for Windows
   - See Chin, Collins, et al. 2002 referenced below

+### Caveats
+- TODO
+- Does not take into account high frequency effects (Biot-Savart only)
+  -   waqvelength effects
+-   Does not consider capacitive coupling (only mutual inducatnace)

 ## Usage